coreinfrastructure/best-practices-badge/doc/INSTALL.md

 ## Deployment instructions

-This is designed to be easily deployed simply by doing a "git push" to an appropriate destination.
+This is designed to be easily deployed simply by doing a `git push` to an appropriate destination.

-At this point, a deployment is automatically done to a staging system once it's checked into the repository on the master branch.
+We currently run a `rake deploy_staging` command that does a `git push` to deploy to a staging site, and later `rake deploy_production` to push to the production site.

 ## See also